cloneable/stc/README.md

 Stacker is recommended for a workflow where
 *  individual contributors work in the same repository,
-*  commits are made to dev branches forked from the main or a topic branch,
+*  commits are made to dev branches that are forked from the main or a topic branch,
-*  each dev branch is used by the one contributor and
+*  each dev branch is completely owned and used by the one contributor and
-*  dev branches are merged after code review into the base branch.
+*  contributors are expected to provide a clean commit history (without merges) for review.

 Stacker helps with managing entire *stacks* of these dev branches, i.e. when they are branched off of and depend on each other, allowing for a more rapid development.
 While one branch is undergoing review another branch can be stacked onto it and worked in.

+## Workflow

+1. Create a new branch.

+   `stacker start my-new-feature`

+2. Do some work.

+   `git add ...`. `git commit ...`.
+Repeat.

+3. Meanwhile the base branch has merges from other contributors.
+Fetch everything.

+   `stacker sync`

+4. Rebase the branch, so it forks off at the head of the base branch.

+   `stacker rebase`

+5. Publish the branch by pushing it the first time.

+   `stacker push`

+6. Oh, there's a bad commit.

+   `git rebase -i HEAD~5`

+7. Now the local branch and the remote branch divert.
+Push again to (forcefully) set remote branch to what local branch points at.

+   `stacker push`

 ## Installation